 ROSEN METHOD: the Berkeley Center is at 2236A 6th St in West Berkeley.
 Easily accessible from San Francisco, Marin County, and the East Bay, it is situated just a few blocks from the Bayshore Freeway between Ashby and University Avenues.
-The School's contact information is as follows: ROSEN METHOD: the Berkeley Center

-2236 6th St
+The School's contact information is as follows: ROSEN METHOD: the Berkeley Center as follows: ROSEN MET 2236 6th St